20zurmca/CPUSimulator/README.md

 Pass “true” to Boolean value for noisy mode (a debugging mode which shows print statements of the simulation in the CLI).
 Else, pass “false”.** <br/>

 ### Program 3: Viewer
-Description: A GUI that displays the memory.
+Description: A GUI that displays the simulated memory.
 The user can examine specific parts of the memory.
 The size of the memory is specified in the .as file for **Program 1**.<br /><br />

 **Command line usage:
 java LaunchVisualizer String, Boolean, int, int<br/>